 The K-Duo machines however are the most appealing to me because I always teeter back and forth brewing single cups of k-cup coffee and making full pots of coffee depending on the circumstances of the day.

-The K-Duo machines actually let you brew K-cup singles just as you would expect and have grown to love over the years but they also let you brew full carafes with your own ground coffee just the way a traditional drip coffee maker does.
+The K-Duo machines actually let you brew regular K-cup singles just as you would expect and have grown to love over the years, but they also let you brew full carafes with your own ground coffee just the way a traditional drip coffee maker does inside a standard flat-bottomed filter basket.

-With the release of three different K-Duo machines however you would be hard-pressed to not ask what the difference is between each of the dual brew Keurig machines.
+With the release of three different K-Duo machines however you would be hard-pressed to not ask what the difference is between them.

 I can answer that for you succinctly.